keeptala/keeptala/README.md

-- 👋 Hi, I’m @faq
+- 👋 Hi, I’m @bullrock
-- 📫 How to reach me @faq
+- 📫 How to reach me @poor3k